What is Industry 4.0

-All the connected IIoT devices along with other industrial data are feeding a massive amount of data to various business systems.
-The aggregate of all of this collected data is known as Industrial Big Data.
+All the connected IIoT devices and other industrial data feed unfathomable amounts of data to various business systems.
+The aggregate of all of this collected industrial information is known as Industrial Big Data.
 Storage and networks are currently being deployed by manufacturing companies worldwide to handle the increase in data bandwidth.

 Larger data storage capacity and networks with higher bandwidth capabilities are only one of many challenges Industrial Big Data has introduced.
-Another major challenge is the ability to analyze all of the newly created information and get that information to the right machines and people at the right time.
+Another major challenge is the ability to analyze all of the newly created information and translate the information to the right machines and people at the right time.

 Industrial Big Data requires companies to analyze data and turn it into usable insights to drive business decisions; this is data intelligence.
 The significant change Industry 4.0 brings to data intelligence is the sheer volume of data that sensors collect across various connected systems.
 The information is being communicated at a rate too fast for people to analyze it on their own.